Nokimalos/Epytodo/README.md

-For more information about the project, read the Subject.pdf
+For more information about the project, read the Epytodo.pdf